 Even though you are in a relationship, you feel like you don’t need your partner.
 This is a sign that you are way too independent and there is excessive space in your relationship, which is not healthy.

 Just like spending time together is important to help build a relationship, giving personal space in a relationship is also crucial to sustain it.
-And it is absolutely okay if you or your partner ask for personal space.
+And it is absolutely okay if you or your partner prioritize your comfort and ask for privacy and personal space.
 It helps you improve your individual capacities, potentials, and hobbies and be a better version of yourself for your partner.
-Moreover, giving each other space can help foster a deeper and stronger bond.
+Moreover, giving each other space can provide you with emotional safety and help foster a deeper and stronger bond.
 That way, you would ultimately be able to give more of yourself to the relationship as well.

 Frequently Asked Questions